MRIsafety.com

 www.MRIsafety.com

-Unfortunately, the standard policy that MRI labeling information is required before allowing the use of MRI in patients with vascular access ports limits access to this important diagnostic imaging modality for those patients for which labeling information is unavailable.
-In consideration of the relevant peer-reviewed literature and other related information (1-6), it is acceptable and safe to perform MRI examinations in patients with all vascular access ports by following specific guidelines developed by taking into consideration the primary safety concerns (i.e., magnetic field interactions and MRI-related heating) for these implants.
+The standard policy that MRI labeling information is required before allowing the use of MRI in patients with vascular access ports limits access to this important diagnostic imaging modality for those patients for which labeling information is unavailable.
+Taking into account the peer-reviewed literature and other related information (1-6), it is acceptable to perform MRI examinations in patients with all vascular access ports by following specific guidelines developed by considering the primary safety concerns (i.e., magnetic field-related force, torque, and RF-induced heating) for these implants.

 Guidelines.
 A patient with a vascular access port may undergo MRI using the following guidelines: